swinf/Swinf/README.rst

         return '<h1>World</h1>'

-    # view.py
-    from swinf.swinf import run
-    from swinf.selector import handler, bind_eviron
-    from swinf.selector import join_handler_space

-    import module1

-    join_handler_space(
-        "module1",
-    )

-    run(host='localhost', port=8080)

-This will will automatically bind route `/module1/hello` to handler `module1.hello` and `/module1/world` to handler `module1.world`
+This will will automatically bind route `/module1/hello` to handler `controller.module1.hello` and `/module1/world` to handler `controller.module1.world`.

-You don't have to edit routes manully.
+You don't have to add routes manully.